Bring Your Passion Back to Work

 “If you show passion in your work every day and with every customer, you will get more sales and you will be more persuasive in your work.
 This in turn will fuel your passion even more.
 Passion for your work will also help you get through the tough parts of your day.
 When you are passionate about your work, the day goes by much faster and you are happy about the contribution that you make to your customers and the community.

 “There is no one else in the world exactly like you,” Bacon says.
-He believes that even if your product or service is widely available, all of whom you are and the passion you bring to your work and to your customers is what makes you uniquely you.
+He believes that even if your product or service is widely available, who you are and the passion you bring to your work and to your customers is what makes you uniquely you.

-*Brett Bacon is the author of Millionaire Selling Secrets.
-His free newsletter is available at his website.
-Bacon is also the co-author of Wake Up...Live the Life You Love In Service.
-He is an entrepreneur, attorney, speaker and business coach whose innovative ideas have changed the way people think about business and the selling profession.
+Brett Bacon has a free newsletter that is available at his website and is also the co-author of Wake Up...Live the Life You Love In Service.
+He is an entrepreneur, attorney, speaker, and business coach whose innovative ideas have changed the way people think about business and the selling profession.